sitMCella/azure-visualization/README.md

 ## Configuration

 - Assign the RBAC roles "Contributor", "User Access Administrator", "Key Vault Secrets Officer", "AcrPush" to the User account on the Subscription level.
-- Update the file `terraform.tfvars` with the values for the Terraform variables.
+- Create the file `terraform.tfvars` with the values for the Terraform variables.

 ```sh
 location                  = "<azure_region>" # e.g. "westeurope"